Mid-range beaming and narrowing

 Midrange Narrowing: A Dip Caused by Diffraction

-Midrange narrowing refers to a decrease in sound pressure at specific midrange frequencies.
+Midrange narrowing refers to a decrease in sound pressure at specific midrange frequencies, mainly off-axis.

 This occurs due to edge diffraction.
-When sound waves traveling from the driver encounter the sharp edges of the speaker baffle, they bend around these obstacles.
+As sound waves radiate from the driver and encounter the sharp edges of the speaker baffle or horn mouth, they bend around these obstacles.

 Here is an exemple about how to solve it:

-The bending of sound waves can lead to constructive interference at certain angles, resulting in peaks in the off-axis response.
-However, in other off-axis locations, destructive interference can occur, causing dips.
+The resulting standing waves can produce constructive interference at certain angles, creating peaks in the off-axis response.
+At other angles, destructive interference occurs, leading to dips.

 This creates an uneven sound radiation pattern, compromising the overall soundstage and affecting listeners at various positions.